SYED-RAFI-NAQVI/os-on-screen-time/README.md

 # os-on-screen-time
 Helps to show the uptime of pc in sec, hours, days.

-You might also be interested in Node.js’s native os.uptime() method .
+You might also be interested in Node.js’s native os.uptime() method.

 # Install